csmart/git_info/README.md

 ```

 This will print the branch and commit information, show you any files which are
-not tracked, as well as files which have been changed but not committed.
+not tracked, and any files which have been changed but not committed.

 We will see how to manage branches shortly.